 Some that were still open include “it’s a small world,’ Buzz Lightyear’s Space Ranger Spin, Peter Pan’s Flight, Haunted Mansion, and Mickey’s PhilharMagic show!

-Over in Disney’s Animal Kingdom, we saw that Expedition Everest, Gorilla Falls Trail, Kali River Rapids, and TriceraTop Spin were all down because of the rain.
+Over in Disney’s Animal Kingdom, we saw that Expedition Everest, Gorilla Falls Trail, Kali River Rapids, and TriceraTop Spin were all down because of the weather.

 Indoor rides like Avatar Flights of Passage, Na’vi River Journey, and Dinosaur all stayed open, along with a surprise one: Kilimanjaro Safaris!
-Even though it’s a completely outdoor ride, the safari trucks have canopies and can operate safely in the rain, so that was still open!
+Even though it’s a completely outdoor ride, the safari trucks have canopies and can operate safely in the rain, and it remained open.

-Hollywood Studios is a good place to be if it’s raining, because a lot of the most popular rides are indoors!
-The only one that was closed for the rain was Slinky Dog Dash!
+Hollywood Studios is a good place to be if there’s bad weather, because a lot of the most popular rides are indoors!
+The only one that was closed for the weather was Slinky Dog Dash!

 If you can brave the rain, we highly recommend putting on a poncho and continuing with all your Disney plans!
 Don’t let a little moisture get in the way of your vacation.